exercism/v3/languages/kotlin/reference/implementing-a-concept-exercise.md

 !
 WARNING!
 This document should be treated as a draft and will be actively changing.
 Sections that marked as WIP requires attention/rework from contributors.
 ```

 This document describes the steps required to implement a concept exercise in any v3 track.
+Before diving into the implementation, please read up on the following documents:

+- [The features of v3][docs-features-of-v3].
+- [Rationale for v3][docs-rationale-for-v3].
+- [What are concept exercise and how they are structured?][docs-concept-exercises]

 As this document is generic, the following placeholders are used:

 - `<exercise-slug>`: the name of the exercise in kebab-case (e.g. `functions-basic`).
 - `<ExerciseSlug>`: the name of the exercise in PascalCase (e.g. `FunctionsBasic`).